Hauharu/Software_Testing/README.md

 # Software_Testing_CSharp
-This is a practice exercise on testing with C#
+A practice exercise focused on software testing using C#